Hack23/cia/SECURITY_ARCHITECTURE.md

    - Developer security training
    - Security gates in deployment process

+5. **High Availability Security**
+   - Multi-AZ deployments for all security components
+   - Resilient network architecture
+   - Redundant NAT Gateways
+   - Database failover capabilities

 ## 📝 Conclusion

 The Citizen Intelligence Agency employs a comprehensive, defense-in-depth security architecture that spans from application-level controls to infrastructure security.
-By implementing multiple layers of protection, we ensure the confidentiality, integrity, and availability of sensitive political data.
+By implementing multiple layers of protection with high availability designs, we ensure the confidentiality, integrity, and availability of sensitive political data.

 Key security highlights include:

 - 🔐 Multi-factor authentication with sophisticated brute force protection
 - 🛡️ AWS WAF and Shield protection against web-based attacks
 - 🔒 Comprehensive encryption for data at rest and in transit
+- 🌐 Redundant multi-AZ architecture with NAT Gateways for resilience
+- 🔌 VPC Endpoints for secure AWS service access
 - 👁️ Continuous monitoring with GuardDuty, Inspector, and Security Hub
 - 📜 Complete data integrity with Javers versioning and author attribution
 - 🔍 Comprehensive user activity and security event tracking
 - 📋 NIST CSF and ISO 27001 compliance alignment
+- 🤖 Automated security operations with Systems Manager

 For detailed implementation costs and specific AWS security services, refer to the [Financial Security Plan](FinancialSecurityPlan.md).